 I was lucky and I knew about the strike ahead of time.
 While I was in Belize, I was trying to decide between crossing the border back to Guatemala on Sunday or Monday.
 In the end, I decided on Sunday because I had learned about the transportation strike that was starting on Monday through 2 channels:

-- the American embassy – I had signed up for their STEP program, in which you get email alerts about protests and strikes
+• The U.S. embassy – I had signed up for their STEP program, which sends out email alerts about protests and strikes.

 If I had left on Monday, I can’t imagine how much I would have ended up paying to get from the border to Flores.